Statement of Curriculum Intent – Design and Technology

 Progression through the subject is planned to ensure that the content of the National Curriculum is taught in a logical way that builds on previous knowledge and skills.

-Curriculum progression is as follows: See subject curriculum implementation.
+Curriculum progression is as follows: See subject curriculum plan.